ozkansafak/Galvanize-Capstone-Project/README.md

 I was able to run the code that builds `chord_sequence`.
 The chords are not looking so bad, either.
-Thus far, I made it only for `bwv733.md`.
+Thus far, I made it  run for only `bwv733.md`.

 Note: When I have time I will think of a better way to construct `canonical_chord_vectors`.
 I'm lacking a foolproof consistency across